-All applications received will reviewed against the Membership Criteria using information provided in the form and the applicant’s research activity over recent years by the MARCS Institute Executive Committee and Institute Director.
-Confirmation of membership requires approval by the relevant school Dean, and Deputy Vice-Chancellor & Vice President (Research & Innovation).
+Applications will be considered against the membership criteria using information provided in the form as well as the applicant’s research activity over recent years.
+Applications will be reviewed by the MARCS Institute with confirmation of membership requiring approval by the relevant school Dean.

 Membership Application Form